RealJammy/ctf_framework/project/static/writeup/cyber2/cyber2_actual.md

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA...
 [1]    29412 segmentation fault (core dumped)  ./repeat_your_beat
 ```
 Correct, so we get a SIGSEGV and a format string vulnerability.
 So, what are some ways to attack this?
-We really only are reaching the stack, apart from the `memset()`, so we can't deal with any heap exploits:
+We really only are reaching the stack so we can't deal with any heap exploits:
 - Due to NX, we can use ROP gadgets
   - ret2libc - just calling `system("/bin/sh")`
   - Using oneGadget